Maughan-Lab/Li-Zn-Zr-Cl_Halospinels/README.md

 Raman spectroscopy raw data files are in the Raman directory.

-Electrochemical impedance spectroscopy data for each composition is in the EIS directory.
+Electrochemical impedance spectroscopy data for 3 replicate scans for each composition is in the EIS directory.